crapomat/pgnviewer/README.md

 * chess.js: https://github.com/jhlywa/chess.js

 About this fork:
-* Absolute paths changed to relative
+* Absolute paths changed to relative (should make it easier to integrate into other websites)
 * Added Autoplay Button.
 Doesn't work well, but works.

 License